 A psychosocial evaluation is a requirement for anyone who wants to adopt.
 You have to pay for it.

-You must bring the letter of the SAI that confirms that your adoption file was opened.
+You must bring the letter of the SASIE that confirms that your adoption file was opened.

 When the child you want to adopt comes from a country that is a member of the Convention on Protection of Children and Co-operation in Respect of Inter-country Adoption (Convention), the psychosocial evaluation will be conducted under the supervision of Quebec’s director of youth protection.